patrickbucher/openrussian_scraper/README.md

     mix run lib/openrussian_scraper.exs en B2 > ru-en-b2.csv

 **Note**: A higher list (e.g. B2) does _not_ contain the words of the lower lists (e.g. A1, A2, B1).

+## TODO

+- [ ] Write an additional script that processes a CSV file.
+    - input: words with simple accent: `Достое'вский`: `'` after stressed vowel
+    - output: words with stressed vowel and combining character (U+0301)
+    - benefit: no need to type in words in Anki; just write your CSV file in a text editor, process it, and import it to Anki